Chaduke/paddles_balls_blocks_walls/README.md

 TODO List:

-1) Get collisions with blocks working
+- Start on a basic menu
-2) Start on a basic menu
+- Start a level editor
-3) Start a level editor
+- Redo all sounds / music in Ableton Live
-4) Redo all sounds / music in Ableton Live
+- Work on power-ups
-5) Work on power-ups
+- Do different sized paddles and balls in Blender
-6) Do different sized paddles and balls in Blender
+- Create a toggle-able keyboard shortcut menu
-7) Many more things to come
+- Many more things to come

 My plan is to create progress reports and / or video every Sunday.